 Discord Servers for Musicians and Music Producers

 Here is an ever-growing list of the best discord servers I have found around the internet focused on music and music production.
 When I say best, I am looking for a tight-knit community of active users, good server administration, and many community-led events such as collaborations and contests.
-So here are the best discord servers for musicians and producers
+So here are the best discord servers for musicians, producers, and songwriters.